skrey/yellow-extensions/source/help/en/troubleshooting.md

 Datenstrom Yellow requires PHP 5.6 or higher!
 ```

 Install the latest PHP version on your web server.
-If you are stuck, [see help for your website](.).

 ## Problems after installation